runar-rkmedia/skiver-cli/README.md

 log_format = ""
 # Level for logging.
 log_level = ""
-# If set, disables color for printing of output.
-Does not affect logging.
-no_color = false
 # Path-override for prettier_d_slim, which should be faster than regular prettier
 prettier_d_slim_path = ""
 # Path-override for prettier